Deepan-Karmakar/p5.js-tutorial/Supported-browsers.md

 ## Our stated goal:

 We support the current version of the browser, plus the previous major release of the browser.
-We are not currently testing support for Opera.

 ## Potential issues: